Randomized Matrix Decompositions using R: Randomized singular value decompositions

 A machine with Intel Core i7-7700K CPU Quad-Core 4.20GHz, 64GB fast memory, and operating-system Ubuntu 17.04 is used for all computations.
 The \pkg{microbenchmark} package is used for accurate timing \citep{microbenchmark}.

-To compare the computational performance of the SVD algorithms, we consider low-rank matrices with varying dimensions $m$ and $n$, and intrinsic rank $r=200$, generated as:

-Figure~\ref{fig:timing_dimensions} shows the runtime for low-rank approximations (target-rank $k=20$) and varying matrix dimensions $m\times n$, where the second dimension is chosen to be $n := 0.75\cdot m$.
+To compare the computational performance of the SVD algorithms, we consider low-rank matrices with varying dimensions $m$ and $n$, and intrinsic rank $r=200$, generated as: \begin{CodeChunk} \begin{CodeInput} R> A <- matrix(rnorm(m * r), m, r) \end{CodeInput} \end{CodeChunk} Figure~\ref{fig:timing_dimensions} shows the runtime for low-rank approximations (target-rank $k=20$) and varying matrix dimensions $m\times n$, where the second dimension is chosen to be $n := 0.75\cdot m$.
 While the routines of the \pkg{RSpectra} and \pkg{irlba} packages perform best for small dimensions, the computational advantage of the randomized SVD becomes pronounced with increasing dimensions.

 We now investigate the performance of the routines in more detail.
 Figures~\ref{fig:timing_3000x2000},~\ref{fig:timing_5000x3000}, and~\ref{fig:timing_10000x5000} show the computational performance for varying matrix dimensions and target ranks.
 The elapsed time is computed as the median over $20$ runs.
 The speedups show the relative performance compared to the base \code{svd()}, i.e., the average runtime of the \code{svd()} function is divided by the runtime of the other SVD algorithms.
 The relative reconstruction error is computed as